Beryl Bainbridge

-Dame Beryl Margaret Bainbridge DBE (21 November 1932 – 2 July 2010) was an English writer from Liverpool.
+Dame Beryl Margaret Bainbridge DBE (21 November 1932 – 2 July 2010) was an English writer.
 She was primarily known for her works of psychological fiction, often macabre tales set among the English working class.
-Bainbridge won the Whitbread Awards prize for best novel in 1977 and 1996; she was nominated five times for the Booker Prize.
-She was described in 2007 by Charlotte Higgins as "a national treasure".
-In 2008, The Times named Bainbridge on their list of "The 50 greatest British writers since 1945".
+She won the Whitbread Awards prize for best novel in 1977 and 1996, and was nominated five times for the Booker Prize.
+She was described in 2007 as a national treasure.
+In 2008, The Times named Bainbridge on their list of the "50 greatest British writers since 1945".

 Biography

 Early life

-Beryl Bainbridge was born in Allerton, Liverpool, and brought up in nearby Formby.
-Her parents were Richard Bainbridge and Winifred Baines.
-Although she gave her date of birth in Who's Who and elsewhere as 21 November 1934, she was born in 1932 and her birth was registered in the first quarter of 1933.
+Beryl Margaret Bainbridge was born in Liverpool's Allerton suburb on 21 November 1932, the daughter of Winifred Baines and Richard Bainbridge.
+She grew up in the nearby town of Formby.
+Although she often gave her date of birth as 21 November 1934, she was born in 1932 and her birth was registered in the first quarter of 1933.
 When German former prisoner of war Harry Arno Franz wrote to her in November 1947, he mentioned her 15th birthday.

-She enjoyed writing, and by the age of 10 she was keeping a diary.
+Bainbridge enjoyed writing, and by the age of 10 she was keeping a diary.
 She had elocution lessons and, when she was 11, appeared on the Northern Children's Hour radio show, alongside Billie Whitelaw and Judith Chalmers.
-Bainbridge was expelled from Merchant Taylors' Girls' School (Crosby) because she was caught with a "dirty rhyme" (as she later described it), written by someone else, in her gymslip pocket.
-She then went on to study at Cone-Ripman School, Tring, Hertfordshire (now Tring Park School for the Performing Arts), where she found she was good at history, English and art.
-The summer she left school, she fell in love with a former German POW who was waiting to be repatriated.
-For the next six years, the couple corresponded and tried to get permission for the German man to return to Britain so that they could marry.
-But permission was denied and the relationship ended in 1953.
+She was expelled from Merchant Taylors' Girls' School in Great Crosby when she was caught with a "dirty rhyme" (as she later described it) written by someone else in her gymslip pocket.
+She then went on to study at Cone-Ripman School in Tring (now the Tring Park School for the Performing Arts), where she found she was good at history, English, and art.
+The summer she left school, she fell in love with former German prisoner of war Harry Arno Franz who was waiting to be repatriated.
+For the next six years, the couple corresponded and tried to get permission for him to return to Britain so that they could marry, but permission was denied and the relationship ended in 1953.